-The meta-analyses of similar LTFEs, e.g., of fertilizer experiments with similar factors (e.g., with or without organic manure) or tillage experiments (e.g., conventional tillage vs. reduced tillage), have the opportunity to make use of the original research question of the LTFE.
+The meta-analyses of similar LTFE, e.g., of fertilizer experiments with similar factors (e.g., with/without organic manure) or tillage experiments (e.g., conventional tillage vs. reduced tillage) has the opportunity to make use of the original research

+60 question of the LTFE.
 The effects and sustainability of measures can be revealed in a broader context and in different soils.
 This can be done with pairwise comparisons of alternative and reference management practices, such as that by Bai et al. (2018) and Sandén et al. (2018).
-However, because of the site specificity of soil-plant interactions and their responses to agricultural management practices, the upscaling and generalization of results require information about the spatial representation of LTFE sites.
+However, because of the site specificity of soil-plant interactions and their responses to agricultural management practices, the upscaling and generalization of results requires information about the spatial representation of LTFE sites.

-The statistical analysis of LTFEs poses several challenges and requires careful statistical modeling.
-We would recommend a mixed-model-based analysis that accounts for the randomized layout of the trial (see Onofri et al., 2016, for a review and some case studies).
-A general strategy starts out from the analysis model that would be used for a single year of data and then extends the model to account for variation across years.
-A specific challenge here is that during the course of the experiment several observations are made on the same experimental units, and this serial correlation needs to be taken into account (Payne et al., 2015; Richter and Kroschewski, 2006; Singh and Jones, 2002).
-Also, there may be heterogeneity of variance between years, which may be related to changes in stability of the investigated systems (Macholdt et al., 2019a, b).
+- 65 The statistical analysis of LTFEs poses several challenges and requires careful statistical modelling.
+We would recommend a mixed-model based analysis that accounts for the randomization layout of the trial (see Onofri et al., 2016, for review and some case studies).
+A general strategy starts out from the analysis model that would be used for a single year of data and then extend the model to account for variation across years.
+A specific challenge here is that during the course of the experiment, several observations are made on the same experimental units, and this serial correlation needs to be taken into - 70 account (Payne et al., 2015; Richter and Kroschewski, 2006; Singh und Jones, 2002).
+Also, there may be heterogeneity of variance between years, which may be related to changes in stability of the investigates systems (Macholdt et al. 2019a,b).
+For a recent account of several statistical issues in the design and analysis of LTFEs see Reckling et al. (2020).

 A common issue with several LTFEs in Germany is that they were not properly randomized.
 This is mainly due to the fact that Fisher's principles of randomization and blocking were not widely known or accepted at the time when these trials were established.
 Instead, the systematic design originally proposed by Mitscherlich about a hundred years ago was very popular, and several LTFEs were established according to such systematic designs.
 For these unrandomized trials, a randomization-based analysis is obviously not available.
-One option then is to try spatial modeling, though it must be stressed that fitting of a spatial covariance structure cannot make up for a lack of randomization.
-But such a modeling is perhaps the best way forward if a sensible analysis is to be conducted for such trials.
+One option then is to try spatial modelling, though it must be stressed that fitting of a spatial covariance structure cannot make up for lack of randomization.
+But such a modelling is perhaps the best way forward, if a sensible analysis is to be conducted for such trials.
 For a review of the connection between systematic designs as proposed by Mitscherlich and certain spatial covariance structures, see Piepho and Vo-Thanh (2020).